debanjandhar12/Obsidian-Anki-Sync/docs/clozeblock.md

 # replaceblock

 It is used make cloze cards.
-It suports Anki's cloze card syntax.
+It suports Anki's cloze card syntax and highlights.

 See [Tutorial](/docs/Tutorial.md) for examples.